Note: these installation instructions are also available in executable form for use with vagrant under vagrant/Install-on-Ubuntu-16.sh.

 Building and Configuration

-Get the source code for the release and change into the source directory
+Get the source code for the release and unpack it

 The code must be built in a separate directory.
 Create this directory, then configure and build Nominatim in there: